pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/1-concepts-and-setup.md

   <img src="img/checkpoint_0_screenshot.png" alt="checkpoint_0 screenshot" width="300" class="noborder">
 </figure>

-Now lets see how it looks on AndroidTv.
+Now lets see how it looks on Android TV.

-### ADB connect to AndroidTv
+### ADB connect to Android TV

-First we need to connect to the AndroidTv device.
+First we need to connect to the Android TV device.
 In order to that you can use a male to male USB cable or adb connect.
 In this codelab we'll cover the adb connect method.

-#### On the AndroidTv
+#### On the Android TV

 Lets enable developer mode if it's not yet enabled.
 <div class="stepbystep">